lipeeeee/dotfiles/README.md

 ### Todo
 1. Make python importer with module system
-(this will make things much more stable, organized and easier to develop on)
+(this will make things much more stable, organized and easier to develop on) | this or make rwxrob style dot

 2. Tests on docker image